ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Censorship-resistant means that a transacting counterparty can terminate a transaction at any time without another transacting counterparty, or any Node of the CCSM used to implement the BPI, being able to stop the termination of the transaction.*

 #### **[R17]**
-A BPI MUST be able to provide privacy of the transacting counterparties' data concerning any party outside of the BPI.
+A BPI MUST be able to provide privacy of the transacting counterparties' data.

 #### **[R18]**
 A BPI MUST implement date, time and timestamps according to [IETF RFC 3339](#rfc3339).

-## 2.6 High-Level Functional Requirements
+## 2.7 High-Level Functional Requirements

 This section describes the prerequisites and high-level general operational framework requirements:
 * Functional Requirements on commercial counterparties
 * CCSM-based Lifecycle Processes

-### 2.6.1 Functional Requirements on commercial counterparties
+### 2.7.1 Functional Requirements on commercial counterparties

 This section states the commercial and operational functionalities required from commercial counterparties.

 #### **[R19]**
-Commercial Counterparties MUST have the ability to meet all required legal, compliance, and business reporting requirements.
+Commercial Counterparties MUST ensure that utilized BPIs allow them to meet all required legal, compliance, and business reporting requirements as it relates to the their BPI activities.

 *This comprises, e.g., fraud or tax audit requirements based on commercial transactions on a BPI.*

 #### **[R20]**
 Commercial Counterparties MUST support the Reference Architecture defined in section [2.8 Baseline Protocol Reference Architecture](#28-baseline-protocol-reference-architecture).